robtinn/image_understanding_rag_dataset/README.md

+# Dataset utils for cookbooks

-Synthetic dataset consisting of food delivery reviews
+- Synthetic dataset consisting of food delivery reviews.
+- Initial run on healthbench hard with saved metadata.